nofitnessforpurpose/OPL-1-Wire/README.md

 ### Running
 Copy the OPL files to the A: drive and run DS18B20 when a 1-Wire temperature sensor is connected as described above.

+The ROM Search utility has not been implemented at this time, there are two options:
+  1) Address devices directly using a known address via the ROM Select command
+  2) Use only a single device

 <BR>

 ## Limitations